Tod Machover: Hyperinstruments

 Tod Machover devised the concept of hyperinstruments: an extension of existing instruments which can morph the sounds into other instruments, objects, or the entire orchestra based on the performer's motions.
 The Hyperinstrument project, initiated in 1986 by the MIT Media Lab under Tod Machover, aims to create technologically augmented musical instruments that enhance the expressive capabilities of virtuosic performers.
 These instruments were designed to expand the possibilities of traditional instruments like guitars, keyboards, percussion, and strings, as well as to augment conducting.
 They have been utilized by renowned artists and organizations including cellist Yo-Yo Ma, the Los Angeles Philharmonic, musician Peter Gabriel, and the illusionists Penn & Teller.

+Tod Machover of MIT Media Lab unveils the Hyper-Glove and conducts musicians at CyberArts International 1990.

 Beginning in 1992, the project's scope broadened to include the development of sophisticated interactive musical systems for non-professionals, including students and music enthusiasts.
 Systems like "Drum-Boy" and "Joystick Music" enabled users to create complex music through intuitive gestures or descriptive language, influencing a real-time interactive environment.

 Subsequent research has pursued a dual focus: refining high-level professional systems capable of capturing subtle nuances of human performance, and creating powerful interactive entertainment systems for the public, such as music learning tools and Internet-based collaborative platforms.
 The core research involves designing computer systems—comprising sensors, signal processing, and software—to measure and interpret human expression and feeling.
 This work also explores new modalities and content for interactive art and entertainment.

 The concept of hyperinstruments has since been extended to include the gestural control of visual media, as seen in installations like the "Meteorite Museum."
 Recent projects range from new instruments designed for children and amateurs to high-end systems capable of transforming large-scale performances, such as those by a full symphony orchestra or in opera.